 Turning on the lathe is one of the most common metalcutting operations.
 Lathes are particularly suited to machining relatively longcylindrical workpieces, yet can create a variety of parts ranging from small watch components to massive propeller shafts.

-The Lathe Types segment looks at the various types of lathes, including: engine lathe, CNC lathes, turn-mill lathes, vertical lathes, swiss-type CNC lathes, automatic screw machines, and more.
+The lathe types segment looks at the various types of lathes, including engine lathe, CNC lathes, turn-mill lathes, vertical lathes, swiss-type CNC lathes, automatic screw machines, and more.

-The Turning Operations segment covers operations such as straight turning, taper turning, contour turning, thread chasing, facing, holemaking, reaming, tapping, and more.
+The turning operations segment covers operations such as straight turning, taper turning, contour turning, thread chasing, facing, holemaking, reaming, tapping, and more.

-The Cutting Tool Factors segment explores the various cutting tool materials and geometries, as well as, the use of cutting fluids in turning.
+The cutting tool factors segment explores the various cutting tool materials and geometries, as well as the use of cutting fluids in turning.

-The Operating Parameters segment features the variables of cutting speed, feed rate, and depth of cut.
+The operating parameters segment features the variables of cutting speed, feed rate, and depth of cut.